christopher5106/FastAnnotationTool/README.md

 - `--input_class_filter` select entries of the specified class only.

-- `--limit` limit the number of annotation rectangle to consider, good for debuging purposes.
+- `--limit` limit the number of annotation rectangles to consider, good for debuging purposes.

 EDIT RECTANGLES